JoshuaMeza/CodePain_POO/Documentation/5-Requirements_mapping.md

   - [x] Always is active.
   - [x] Store requests.
-  - [ ] Store custom server settings.
+  - [x] Store custom server settings.

 ## Non functional requirements

-- [ ] The maximum amount of warnings until someone can get banned is five.
+- [x] The maximum amount of warnings until someone can get banned is five.
 - [x] The maximum number of requests per user every month is five.
 - [x] The request period is one month.
 - [x] The review period is three days.
-Once is finished everyone can request again.
+Once it is finished, everyone can request again.
 - [ ] Existing words cannot be suggested.
 - [ ] The bot can only unban and clean history if a RudeBot Manager asks for it.
 - [ ] A guild can have up to 15 custom words.
 - [ ] A guild can have up to 15 ignored words.
 - [ ] A guild can have up to 10 users in their whitelist.
-- [ ] A user can send a bug report every 24 hours.
+- [x] A user can send a bug report every 24 hours.

 ## Advancements summary